MayaY2014/softlayer-python/README.md

 ## Our Project Page

-We use a homegrown content-first framework for writing web documents in Markdown.
+We use a homegrown, content-first framework that provides the facilities for writing in Markdown.
 It's design is ideal for spinning up Jekyll-powered static websites on GitHub.

 ### Built to Suit

 Unable to find a framework agnostic enough for both readers and writers, we began development on our own.
-The overarching intent here is not to reinvent the wheel, but rather to provide a gap-filler with the aesthetics that readers yearn for and the functionality that writers call for.
+The overarching intent is not to reinvent the wheel, but rather to provide a gap-filler with the aesthetics that readers yearn for and the functionality that writers call for.

 ### Gap Functionality